fbiego/watch-face-wearfit/README.md

 ## Tools

-The [`watchface.jar`](tools/watchface.jar) file can be used to rebuild the watchface background for the purpose of viewing only.
-Modifying the background is not yet possible for use as a watch face.
+~~The [`watchface.jar`](tools/watchface.jar) file can be used to rebuild the watchface background for the purpose of viewing only.
+Modifying the background is not yet possible for use as a watch face.~~

-Extract > `java -jar watchface.jar 107_2_dial.bin 240 240`
+~~Extract > `java -jar watchface.jar 107_2_dial.bin 240 240`~~

-On Windows, you can drag and drop the bin file on [`drag-drop.bat`](tools/drag-drop)
+~~On Windows, you can drag and drop the bin file on [`drag-drop.bat`](tools/drag-drop)~~

+The latest version of Chronos (v2.4.0) allows you to extract binary watchfaces.
+When extracting, the watchface resources will be saved as images.
+If you make any edits to these images, you can then pack them back into a binary watchface.